SMLC-NYSBC/TARDIS/docs/usage/scripting.rst

 :bash:`predict`: File directory to visualize.
     - :guilabel:`Allowed options:` Microtubule, Membrane2D, Membrane

-:bash:`-dir_`: Directory to a single file, folder with files or numpy array with tomogram/micrograph.
+:bash:`-dir_s`: Directory to a single file, folder with files or numpy array with tomogram/micrograph.
     - :guilabel:`Allowed options:` str, np.ndarray

 :bash:`-binary_mask`: If True, Predictor assume, that input images are binary mask.
 The semantic segmentation step would be skipped and only instance segmentation results will be produce.